DragonStuff/galactic-diner-guide/README.md

 ### Step 2: build the Docker container

-In the project's root directory, build the Docker container using the following command:
+In the project's root directory, build the Docker container with:

 ```bash
 docker compose build